 If you do suffer from sinus problems you may have already tried a home steam facial.
 This can be slightly dangerous if you spill the boiling water on yourself.
 In a steam room, there is no danger whatsoever of this happening.

 Depending on the type of steam room you visit, some will use leaves over the steam generator or a few drops of eucalyptus oil.
-This further adds to the steam room experience and is great for clearing any congestion.
+This further adds to the experience and is great for clearing any congestion.

 It is not advised to use a steam room if you have a fever.